hashicorp/terraform-provider-tls/website/docs/r/self_signed_cert.html.md

   the subject key identifier.
 Defaults to `false`, in which case the subject key identifier is not set at all.

+* `certificate_p12_password` - (Optional) Password to be used when generating the PFX file stored in certificate_p12.
+Defaults to an empty string.

 The `allowed_uses` list accepts the following keywords, combining the set of flags defined by both [Key Usage](https://tools.ietf.org/html/rfc5280#section-4.2.1.3) and [Extended Key Usage](https://tools.ietf.org/html/rfc5280#section-4.2.1.12) in